mev-x-project/Homelander-docs/README.md

 MEV-X Homelander is a post-swap, atomic MEV internalization framework for AMM pools.
 It captures the arbitrage opportunity created by every user trade and resolves it inside the same transaction — before that value can leak to external searchers, block builders, or validators.

-Homelander ships two ways: as a self-serve pool deployment on Uniswap v4, with no integration work required, and as a direct integration path for existing DEXs and protocols.

 ### Documentation